jelassiaymen94/resources/[polar]/Polar-Paleto/ReadMe.md

 * **Install all dependencies**

-If you use qb-doorlock then just drag the baycitybank.lua file with the doors into your qb-doorlock>configs folder
+If you use qb-doorlock then just drag the paletobankdoors.lua file with the doors into your qb-doorlock>configs folder

 To edit your items they are at the top of the client>client.lua